demondegreen/100-days-of-code/r1-log.md

 better late than never?

 ### R1D8
-missed yesterday, not counting the day. so this is now Sunday October, 7 2021.
+missed yesterday, not counting the day. so this is now Sunday November, 7 2021.

 Have been really getting side-interested in smart contracts.
 It surprises me that I'm actually open to working with crypto and defi now.
 I have actively avoided that knowledge domain (and thereby that devspace) for as long as I knew it existed.
 Anyway I digress.
 My prior notes reminded me.
 I've found some amazing assets to learn that, but the first priority is finishing the python challenge.